 Lincoln Scholars Program

-We prepare and equip Illinois’s next generation of rural primary care physicians
+Launching Illinois’s next generation of rural primary care physicians

 In 2018, SIU School of Medicine, in collaboration with the SIU Paul Simon Public Policy Institute, the Illinois Department of Public Health and others issued a report entitled The State of Rural Health in Illinois: Great Challenges and a Path Forward.
 In it, the authors noted both the higher prevalence of illness in rural Illinois as well as rural Illinois’s lack of health care resources.
 Similar trends have been observed throughout the United States.
 In keeping with its mission, SIU School of Medicine strives to reduce these disparities through educational programming and outreach.